 Try a Yes / No / Maybe list:

-While Yes / No / Maybe lists are great tools to start the conversation and get some sexy inspiration going, they do not act as a consent contract of any kind.
-Remember, full consent needs to be able to be retracted if needed--so just because someone put it in their "Yes" column doesn't mean that they are always willing to participate in that activity.
+Also, Yes / No / Maybe lists are great for starting the conversation between partners, but it’s important to note that they are in no way a contract of any kind.
+Just because someone put it in their "Yes" column doesn't mean that they are always willing to participate in that activity.

 Want to print your own here template to try?
 Check out our starter Yes/No/Maybe list here.